Medical Device Prototyping: In-Depth Guide + Examples

 2. Design and Engineering

-Engineers consider safety and regulatory compliance as part of their process.
-A crucial aspect is the chemical compatibility of plastics — remember, these materials could be exposed to alcohol or other cleaning chemicals during regular wipe-downs.
-Engineers make sure your designs are ready to withstand this kind of treatment while staying compliant with regulations.
+Engineers also consider safety and regulatory compliance as part of their process, including the chemical compatibility of plastics that could be exposed to alcohol or other cleaning chemicals during regular wipe-downs.

-For example, based on the doctors’ concept, engineers create detailed sketches and 3D models of Vitality Pro.
-They consider factors like size, weight, comfort, and battery life.
-They also specify the type of sensors needed to track vital signs and the communication technology for data transmission.
+For example, based on the doctors’ concept, engineers create detailed sketches and 3D models of Vitality Pro, considering factors like size, weight, comfort, and battery life while specifying the type of sensors needed to track vital signs and the communication technology for data transmission.

 3. Fabricating the Prototype